 Given limited cross connectivity in the upstream zone, proposal focuses on laying network of roads alongside river which further connects with the main arterial roads.
-While in the midstretch parallel roads to the river are proposed which would allow efficient movement and access to riverfront activities (Figure 23).
+While in the midstretch parallel roads to the river are proposed which would allow efficient movement and access to riverfront activities.
+While to decongest the roads on city gates two lane two way are proposed by laying additional road adjacent to the gate.
+(Figure 24).

-Figure 23: Proposed transportation improvement plan
+Figure 24: Proposed transportation improvement plan